socadk/design-practice-repository/background-information/README.md

 And the 2000s:

-* Agile practices, including proposals for scaling agile (SAFe, DA etc.)
+* [Agile practices](https://www.agilealliance.org/agile101/agile-glossary/), including proposals for scaling agile such as SAFe
-* Strategic and tactic DDD (OOAD continuation/extension)
+* Strategic and tactic [Domain-Driven Design (DDD)[https://dddcommunity.org/] (OOAD continuation/extension)
 * Software architecture templates and notations (see this [state of the art and the practice report as of 2016](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7725214) for more):
     * [arc42](https://arc42.org/)
     * [C4 Model](https://c4model.com/)